aaronicsubstances/cskabomu/README.md

 1. Deployment enviroment: localhost.

-1. IPC mechanisms demonstated: localhost TCP, unix domain sockets and windows named pipes
-   2. Interfaces are provided to wrap around any other IPC
+1. IPC mechanisms demonstated: localhost TCP, unix domain sockets and windows named pipes.
+NB: Interfaces are provided to wrap around any other IPC.

-3. Quasi web protocol: resembles HTTP/1.1 chunk encoding, in which request and response headers are sent in "lead" chunks.
+3. Quasi web protocol: leverages CSV and length prefixing to create a custom chunk encoding.

 3. Quasi web request processing strategies: one of the following
    1. Ignore http request methods and response status messages, and also ignore request path parameters and query strings.
 Instead use entire request target/path as a key into a